 These questions interest both business owners and average workers.
 If you start publishing such posts regularly, you are guaranteed to get comments, new subscribers, and the gratitude of your audience.

-This type of content is relevant if your products or services are regulated by law.
+This type of content is relevant to write if your products or services are regulated by law.
 Such articles are very handy and may draw customers’ attention to legal subtleties.
-However, people ignore some crucial details and suffer from tons of problems that appear out of nowhere later.
+However, people ignore some crucial details and suffer from tons of problems appearing out of nowhere later.

 Here’re some examples: